ducky64/smartleds-spi-lut/README.md

 ## Config features

-`idle-first-bit`: prepend a low dummy bit as the first bit. `N` must be one more than the number of LEDs to size the buffer for the extra bit.
+`idle-first-bit`: prepend a low dummy bit as the first bit, to address first-bit timing issues on some SPI peripherals. `N` must be one more than the number of LEDs to size the buffer for the extra bit.